 Espresso martinis are like the grown-up version of a coffee, a harmonious yet powerful blend of alcohol and caffeine that will see you through the night (and potentially into the next day).

-It's believed this famous cocktail was first created in London in the late 1980's, when influential bartender, Dick Bradsell was asked by a young model (widely rumoured to be Kate Moss) to make a drink that would wake her up, then fuck her up.
-He obliged and the result is the sophisticated vodka, sugar and coffee concoction we know today.
+It's believed this famous cocktail was first created in London in the early 1980's, when influential bartender, Dick Bradsell was asked by a famous model (arguments abound as to who) to make a drink that would wake her up, then fuck her up.
+He obliged and the result is the sophisticated vodka, espresso and coffee liqueur concoction we know today.

 Interestingly, this one's not actually a martini (due to the absence of gin and vermouth), but that's a detail we're happy to overlook—especially after actually drinking one of these bad boys.